-- The structure of the capital of the company is represented on a page 56.
+- The structure of the capital of the company is represented on a page 54.
 The company is a publicly-listed company whose shares are owned primarily by institutional investors and Agrovalley Limited whose beneficial owner is Mr. Olexandr Petrov, chairman of the board of directors.
-As of 30 June 2015, Agrovalley Limited held 21 490 899 shares in the Company, what is equal to 68,66%; - The company has no securities which are not admitted to trading on a regulated market; - The company has no restrictions on the transfer of securities, such as limitations on the holding of securities or the need to obtain the approval of the company or other holders of securities, without prejudice to article 46 of Directive 2001/34/EC; - The details of those shareholders with an interest of 5% or more in the issued share capital of the Company, as notified to the Company, are set out on the page 56.
-The company has no other significant direct or/and indirect shareholdings (including indirect shareholdings through pyramid structures and cross-shareholdings);
+As of 30 June 2016, Agrovalley Limited held 21 490 899 shares in the Company, what is equal to 68,66%; - The company has no securities which are not admitted to trading on a regulated market; - The company has no restrictions on the transfer of securities, such as limitations on the holding of securities or the need to obtain the approval of the company or other holders of securities, without prejudice to article 46 of Directive 2001/34/EC; - The details of those shareholders with an interest of 5% or more in the issued share capital of the Company, as notified to the Company, are set out on the page 54.
+The company has no other significant direct or/and indirect shareholdings (including indirect shareholdings through pyramid structures and cross-shareholdings); - The company has no holders of any securities with special control rights.
+Transfer of shares is governed by the Articles of Association of the Company; - The company has no adopted system of control of any employee share scheme where the control rights are not exercised directly by the employees; - The company has no adopted restrictions on voting rights, such as limitations of the voting rights of holders of a given percentage or number of votes, deadlines for exercising voting rights, or systems whereby, with the company's cooperation, the financial rights attaching to securities are separated from the holding of securities;